 - Cancers: Research has shown some increasing evidence that cinnamon contains some anticancer properties by inducing apoptosis of cancer cells and inhibiting tumor cell growth.
 (A, B)

-- Cognition and Alzheimer’s Disease: Cinnamon might boost the ability of the brain to utilize glucose, and help fight Alzheimer’s disease by inhibiting aggregation of a protein called tau.
-(A, B, C)
+- Cognition and Alzheimer’s Disease: Cinnamon might boost the ability of the brain to utilize glucose, improve cognitive function and help fight Alzheimer’s disease by inhibiting aggregation of a protein called tau.

 - Glycemic Control: Some research has shown cinnamon to be effective in increasing insulin sensitivity and improving fasting blood glucose levels, with potential to support glucose control treatment in the future.
 (A, B, C ,D)